 This tower is meant to be in the garden.
 Flower towers can be made for patios or decks, but this tilted version cannot, since it is stabilized by a metal rod in the ground.
 So, start off by hammering the rod at least 6 inches into the soil at the location you want to place your tower.
 Once it’s in deep enough, give it a little wiggle to make sure it seems sturdy.
 A little give is fine, but if the rod pops right out of the ground it needs to be placed deeper so that your tower won’t topple over at the slightest gust of wind.

 To give the tower a crooked look, a small trench needs to be dug into the ground so that the first pot will lean to one side.
 It only needs to be about 3 inches deep and 8 inches long.
 Once your trench is dug, you can thread the largest pot on the metal rod and position it to be crooked.
 This may take a bit of trial and error to get the right look.
 If the terra cotta pot doesn’t seem sturdy or isn’t leaning enough remove it from the rod and dig the trench a bit more.
 It should look like the pot is partially buried in the ground.

 Next fill the pot up with potting soil, and angle it in the pot toward the opposite side the first is on.
 This will let the next pot tilt.
 Then thread the second pot on the rod.
 This is actually much easier said than done, a metal rod is not pliable at all.
 So, to get the terra cotta pots to appear crooked they need to be angled just right.
 Honestly, it does take more trial and error.

 The possibilities of annual flowers you use in the crooked tower are endless.
-However, you may want to keep these few simple rules in mind:
+Here are some tips to assure that your new creation will flourish:

 - Flowing and cascading annuals work best.
 They will give the tower the look that the flowers are pouring out of your tilted pots.